abdullah5514/cli_app/README.md

 The application uses a JSON file named `client.json` to store client data.
 Make sure this file is present in the same directory as `client_search.rb`.

+### Test cases

+To run the test cases run the below command in the root directory of the project.

+    rspec